 - Avoid the term "mine drainage" but write "mine water" instead.
 Exception: Acid Mine Drainage (AMD), as this is a technical term.
-Feel free to write "Acid Mine Water" instead, but do not use the abbreviation AMW - this is not commonly accepted.
+Feel free to write "Acid Mine Water" instead, but do not use the abbreviation AMW this is not commonly accepted.
 You should also avoid the term "AMD water" as it is a pleonasm. - The acronym "MIW" means mining influenced water and not mining impacted or mining impaired water.
 Do not use these two latter terms at all. - Avoid the word "significant" unless you conducted a statistical investigation and proved that something is indeed "significant".
-In all other cases write "substantial", "considerable", "relevant" or "noteworthy" depending on the context
+In all other cases write "substantial", "considerable", "relevant", "noteworthy" or "notably" depending on the context.

-Pistorius (2013) showed that there is a significant likelihood of intruders in his environment.
+Pistorius (2013) showed that there is a significant probability of intruders in his environment.
 Several electrical properties of rocks and minerals are significant in electrical prospecting.

-Pistorius (2013) could not exclude a substantial number of intruders into his environment.
+Pistorius (2013) could not rule out a substantial number of intruders in his environment.

-Pistorius' (2013) results show a statistically significant correlation between the number of intruders and valentine's day presents.
+Pistorius' (2013) results show a statistically significant correlation between the number of intruders and Valentine's Day gifts.

-Several electrical properties of rocks and minerals are relevant in electrical prospecting.
+Several chemical properties of rocks and minerals are relevant to geochemical prospecting.